Sechelt (steamboat): Strait of Georgia service

-The new Canadian owners renamed the vessel Sechelt, a town, peninsula and inlet in British Columbia, all ultimately named after the Shishalh people, one of the First Nations of British Columbia.
-Sechelt was first placed on the Vancouver – Sechelt route up the Strait of Georgia, under the command of Captain Robert Reginald Clarke.
-Capt Leopold Arther Bernays also commanded Sechelt from June to about the end of September or October.
-In 1910 Sechelt had some difficulties on this route; striking a reef at the Vancouver harbor entrance in August, and going ashore at Bowen Island in November.
+The new Canadian owners renamed the vessel Sechelt, after the town, peninsula and inlet in British Columbia, all ultimately named after the Shishalh people, one of the First Nations of British Columbia.
+Sechelt was first placed on the Vancouver–Sechelt route up the Strait of Georgia, under the command of Captain Robert Reginald Clarke.
+Captain Leopold Arther Bernays also commanded Sechelt from June to about the end of September or October.
+In 1910 Sechelt had some difficulties on this route, striking a reef at the Vancouver harbor entrance in August and going ashore at Bowen Island in November.

 Transfer to Strait of Juan de Fuca

 Purchase by James and Jarvis

-In January 1911, Capt.
-H.B.
-James, of Victoria, together with his lifelong friend and former shipmate Harold Gray Jarvis, a marine surveyor bought Sechelt at Vancouver, formed the Sechelt Towage Company, and then brought the vessel over to Vancouver Island.
-Although he had had experience as an officer on oceangoing vessels, Captain James had not long operated inland steamships, having arrived in British Columbia in only about late 1909.
+In January 1911, Captain H.B.
+James, of Victoria, together with his lifelong friend and former shipmate Harold Gray Jarvis, a marine surveyor, bought Sechelt at Vancouver, formed the Sechelt Towage Company, and then brought the vessel over to Vancouver Island.
+Although he had had experience as an officer on oceangoing vessels, Captain James had not long operated inland steamships, having arrived in British Columbia only in late 1909.
 James and Jarvis then set up business as the British Columbia Steamship Company.
-In 1910 or early 1911, they chartered the small steel-hulled twin-propeller steamer Tasmanian for a month to run on the route from Victoria to Sooke as test to see if the business warranted the purchase of a larger vessel.
+In 1910 or early 1911, they chartered the small steel-hulled twin-propeller steamer Tasmanian for a month to run on the route from Victoria to Sooke as a test to see if the business warranted the purchase of a larger vessel.
 Both James and Jarvis had licenses as master mariners.
-They then put Sechelt on the Victoria - Sooke route, and she made her first run on March 1, 1911, under Capt.
-Caral Stromgren.
+They then put Sechelt on the Victoria–Sooke route, and she made her first run on March 1, 1911, under Captain Caral Stromgren.

 Sooke harbor route

-Sooke was a town with a sheltered small harbor near the southern end of Vancouver Island, and the route there from Victoria required Sechelt to cross the eastern part of the Strait of Juan de Fuca, a notoriously dangerous body of water, which had then recently (in 1904) claimed the then-new steamboat Clallam, a much larger, newer, and stronger built vessel than Sechelt, Clallam's sinking in nearly the same waters was well known in shipping circles and there was talk that Sechelt was not fit for the route.
+Sooke was a town with a sheltered small harbor near the southern end of Vancouver Island, and the route there from Victoria required Sechelt to cross the eastern part of the Strait of Juan de Fuca, a notoriously dangerous body of water, which had in 1904 claimed the then-new steamboat Clallam, a much larger, newer, and stronger-built vessel than Sechelt.
+Clallam's sinking in nearly the same waters was well known in shipping circles and there was talk that Sechelt was not fit for the route.
 The vessel ran in the narrow passage between Race Rocks Lighthouse and the mainland, which was often hazardous in any conditions, but particularly on an ebb tide.
-Still as a condition of her insurance, just before James and Jarvis bought the vessel, her underwriters had required a through overhaul out of the water, which cost $6,000, the entire vessel having an insured value of $9,000.
+As a condition of her insurance, just before James and Jarvis bought the vessel, her underwriters had required a thorough overhaul out of the water, which cost $6,000, the entire vessel having an insured value of $9,000.